huats/cert-manager-webhook-gandi/README.md

         kubectl describe issuer letsencrypt-staging

-   You can deploy a ClusterIssuer instead : see [letsencrypt-staging-clusterissuer.yaml](examples/issuers/letsencrypt-staging-clusterissuer.yaml)
+   You can deploy a ClusterIssuer instead : see [letsencrypt-staging-clusterissuer.yaml](examples/issuers/letsencrypt-staging-clusterissuer.yaml) or [letsencrypt-staging-clusterissuer-pat.yaml](examples/issuers/letsencrypt-staging-clusterissueri-pat.yaml) if you use PAT.

    *Note*: The production Issuer is [similar][ACME documentation].